Trade Forex Trading

 What's Margin?

-In other words the question what's margin in FX? can be elaborated as the money required to cover open trades & is denoted/expressed in percentage.
-For 100:1, the amount you will control is $100,000 dollars as presented in the above exemplifications.
+In other words, the question of what margin is in FX can be described as the money needed for active trades, shown as a percentage.
+At 100:1, the amount you control is $100,000, as shown in the examples above.

 Example of how to calculate leverage & margin: